L.A.’s Thriving Food Scene Brings Young People Together (and They Love Vinyl)

 I stopped by and talked with all three people selling used vinyl at the Smorgasbord event.
 Most were super cool and seemingly excited to meet me.
 I asked them about their best inventory and I introduced to some of my all-time favorite albums on vinyl.
 What I couldn’t believe was the price.
 For example: one vendor pulled out a pretty beat-up copy of Metallica’s Kill Em All.
 I love that record.
 Such a raw, thankful departure to punk.
 The record was supposed to be called Metal Up Your Ass, but the suits at Elektra wouldn’t allow that.
 Talk about a “Smell the Glove” moment?
 I glance down and see that the record is $100.
 I ask if this is a first pressing.
 Nope.
 The corners are all bashed in as this was a very worn record that before COVID would have sold for $3 at a yard sale.
 Now vinyl is trendy and trendy gets expensive fast.

 In another booth, I was shown another Elektra record: The Doors’ L.A.
 Woman.
 How relevant, right?
 The vendor wanted $80 for this also-used, non-first-pressing LP.
 So, I again asked why and the dude says “Its art man – and art always goes up!”
 I didn’t say this to him but I know just a little about art and perhaps the most collectable artist in the fine art world from the 20th Century is Andy Warhol.
 Warhol’s largest edition print (not the Sunday B. Morning stuff as that’s basically unlimited in its volume) was a print called “After The Party” which has 1,000 units made plus a few artists proofs.
 An album like L.A.
 Woman has gone three times RIAA Platinum meaning over 3,000,000 copies have been sold in the United States alone.
 What if half of those were on vinyl as that was the format of the day – then how do you expect the price of a used record to go up?
-Then again, half of the people that buy vinyl today are reportedly not owners of a turntable, so go figure.
+Then again, half of the people that buy vinyl today are reportedly not owners of a turntable (read the story), so go figure.
 Could you sell colorful and fun turntables at an event like this?
 A Metallica themed Pro-ject or a bright green U-turn Audio?
 The guy selling $500 Japanese knives says “why not?”

 We saw more great concert t-shirts being worn at this foodie event on a Sunday morning than at an actual concert